• Published June 7, 2020

 Chief Equity & Societal Impact Officer

-Lynn leads diverse teams responsible for the design and delivery of leadership solutions for social sector organizations focused on K–12 and Higher Education, Nonprofits, and Population Health; social sector research and evaluation; fundraising; and program operations.
-She’s also Executive Sponsor of our Equity, Diversity & Inclusion Practice, working to develop and deliver effective leadership solutions that help CCL and our clients create equitable, diverse, and inclusive organizational cultures.
+Lynn leads teams across the Americas, Europe, and Africa that design and deliver leadership solutions for social sector organizations focused on K–12 and Higher Education, Nonprofits, and Population Health; social sector research and evaluation; fundraising; and program operations.
+She’s also Executive Sponsor of our Equity, Diversity & Inclusion Practice.

 Tracy Patterson